Dynamic Programming — 0/1 Knapsack

 Yes ✓

-Enter items above and click Visualize to step through the DP array.
+Enter items above and click Visualize to step through both tables in sync.

 Optimal value

-Sort items by value/weight ratio and greedily take the best-ratio items that fit.
-Fast but not always optimal.
+Sort items by value/weight ratio and greedily take the highest-efficiency items that fit.
+Fast but not guaranteed optimal for 0/1.

 How it works